 These are items that, by authority of Davis Division Bylaws, fall under the charge of a standing committee and its established procedures.
 For example, undergraduate program reviews are always under the authority of the Undergraduate Council.
 Likewise, course approval requests are always under the authority of the Committee on Courses of Instruction.
 Such routine business items do not need to pass through the Senate office for processing.

 These are items that do not meet the above criteria and are typically requests of an outside nature seeking Senate advice on, review of, or approval of an item.
 Examples include a proposal to establish a new school or college or major; proposed changes in the Academic or Policy Personnel Manual; proposed changes in Universitywide Senate policies or legislation; and more.

 How do I submit an RFC?

-Within two weeks of receiving your request, the Senate Office will respond with a timeline for consultation.
+Within two weeks of receiving your request, the Senate office will respond with a timeline for consultation.
 While timelines vary depending on the time of the academic year and the workload of Senate committees, consultations will, in general, follow an eight-week timeline (beginning when the Senate office releases your request to committees).
-Committees have six weeks to opine, and the Division has two weeks to compose a formal response to your request.
+Committees have six weeks to opine, and the Davis Division has two weeks to compose a formal response to your request.
 On occasion, if it’s determined that only one or two specific committees need to opine on your request, the consultation process may proceed more quickly.

 Since committees need adequate time to meet and opine on your item, sometimes they will not begin their review of your request until the following quarter.
-For example, if you submit a request at the beginning of March (which is near the end of Winter quarter), the Senate office might not release your items for committee review until the beginning of Spring quarter (late March/early April), which will add to your overall timeline.
+For example, if you submit a request at the beginning of March (which is near the end of winter quarter), the Senate office might not release your items for committee review until the beginning of spring quarter (late March/early April), which will add to your overall timeline.
 Please keep this in mind during your planning process.